 Wiesbaden-Special – Short Film Competition

 Contest for short films by Wiesbaden production companies or local directors, audience award endowed with EUR 500.

 youth days – International Youth Film Competition

-A youth jury will award the best international feature film from the youth days program with EUR 2,500 – and the best international youth days short film with a prize endowed with EUR 500.
+A youth jury will award the best international feature film from the youth days program with EUR 2,500 – and the best international youth days short film with EUR 500.
 In 2013, an additional audience award was introduced – endowed with a prize money of EUR 1,000.

 youth days – Wiesbaden Youth Film Competition